-2.4.2.4.1 Students may be required to use a textbook or other educational material written by their instructor, or in which their instructor has a beneficial interest, only if the instructor waives or donates the royalties (or other beneficial interests) to a not-for-profit organization; or all of the following conditions are met:

-- 2.4.2.4.1.1 The textbook has been printed and copyrighted by a recognized publishing house at its own expense. - 2.4.2.4.1.2 The textbook has been made available for open sale and has not been published exclusively for the course. - 2.4.2.4.1.3 The use of the textbook has been independently reviewed and approved by the department chair and dean. - 2.4.2.4.2 Members of the Augustana faculty shall not have any financial interest in or receive compensation from the sale of unpublished material prepared for classes or laboratories.
+- 2.4.2.4.1 Students may be required to use a textbook or other educational material written by their instructor, or in which their instructor has a beneficial interest, only if the instructor waives or donates the royalties (or other beneficial interests) to a not-for-profit organization; or all of the following conditions are met: - 2.4.2.4.1.1 The textbook has been printed and copyrighted by a recognized publishing house at its own expense. - 2.4.2.4.1.2 The textbook has been made available for open sale and has not been published exclusively for the course. - 2.4.2.4.1.3 The use of the textbook has been independently reviewed and approved by the Department Chair and Dean of the College. - 2.4.2.4.2 Members of the Augustana faculty shall not have any financial interest in or receive compensation from the sale of unpublished material prepared for classes or laboratories.
 Students can be charged for photocopying costs, but no other financial benefit is allowed.
-(Adapted from the faculty handbook of Washington State University).